Wijamba

 What does Wijamba feed on?

-It loves fruits, grasses and leaves, but also insects, snails and many other small animals.
-Healthwise feel animals like Wijamba feel very vital, weather - whatever it is - does not bother them, Wijamba proves ability to flyis undemanding and at the moment has maternal feelings for the chickens at the Köglerhof.
+It loves fruit, grasses and leaves, but also insects, snails and many other small animals.
+In terms of health, animals like Wijambafeel very vital, weather – whatever it may be – doesn’t bother them, Wijambaproves the ability to fly, is unassuming and currently harbours motherly feelings for the chickens at Köglerhof.

 Wijamba flirts with Franzl

-Franzl is a so-called Narragansett turkey and descends from the American wild turkey.
-Narragansett refers to the area where the breed was bred: the Narragansett Bay.
+Franzl is a so-called Narragansett turkey and is descended from the American wild turkey.
+Narragansett refers to the region in which the breed was bred: the Narragansett Bay.

-If someone thinks that a turkey is not elegant and noble:
+If someone thinks a turkey is not elegant and noble:

-I never found human love where there was no animal love.
-Whoever truly respects life also respects the animal, because life was given to both of us by God.
+I have never found love for people where there was no love for animals.
+Anyone who truly respects life also respects the animal, because life was given to both of us by God.

 ~ Prof. Konrad Lorenz